w1zard211933/web_base/apps/base-docs/README.md

 # Troubleshooting

-You may encounter an error of the form:
+You may encounter the following error:
 ```
 TypeError: Cannot destructure property 'CookieBanner' of 'pkg' as it is undefined.
 ```